Difference Between Bond Energy and Bond Dissociation Energy Enthalpy

 It could also be defined as the energy to break down all the bonds that are present in a system to create a free atomic system.

-The optimum temperature for carrying out such a cleavage to release the bond energy is usually 298K.
+The optimum temperature for carrying out such a cleavage to release the bond energy is 298K.

-But this temperature can vary depending upon the pressure around a system or even depending on the molecular nature of the compound.
+But this temperature can vary depending upon the pressure around a system or even the compound’s molecular nature.

 A graph that could indicate the bond energy is between the potential energy of a system and the distance between the atoms in question.